Modular connector: 8P8C

 The 8 position 8 contact (8P8C) connector is a modular connector commonly used to terminate twisted pair and multi-conductor flat cable.
 These connectors are commonly used for Ethernet over twisted pair, registered jacks and other telephone applications, RS-232 serial communication using the ANSI/TIA-568 (formerly TIA/EIA-568) and Yost standards, and other applications involving unshielded twisted pair, shielded twisted pair, and multi-conductor flat cable.

 An 8P8C modular connection consists of a male plug and a female jack, each with eight equally spaced contacts.
 On the plug, the contacts are flat metal bars positioned parallel to the connector body.
 Inside the jack, the contacts are metal spring wires angled away from the insertion interface.
 When the plug is mated with the jack, the contacts meet and create an electrical connection.
-The spring tension of the jack contacts ensures a good interface.
+The spring force of the jack contacts ensures a good interface.

-Although commonly referred to as RJ45 in the context of Ethernet and category 5 cables, RJ45 originally referred to a specific wiring configuration of an 8P8C connector.
-The original telephone-system-standard RJ45 plug has a key which excludes insertion in an un-keyed 8P8C socket.
+Although commonly referred to as RJ45 in the context of Ethernet and structured cabling, RJ45 originally referred to a specific wiring configuration of an 8P8C female connector.
+The original telephone-system-standard RJ45 plug has a key that excludes insertion in an un-keyed 8P8C socket.

-The original RJ45S was intended for high-speed modems, and is obsolete.
+The original RJ45S was intended for high-speed modems and is obsolete.
 The RJ45S jack mates with a keyed 8P2C modular plug, and has pins 4 and 5 (the middle positions) wired for the ring and tip conductors of a single telephone line and pins 7 and 8 shorting a programming resistor.
 This is a different mechanical interface and wiring scheme than ANSI/TIA-568 T568A and T568B schemes with the 8P8C connector in Ethernet and telephone applications.
 Generic 8P8C modular connectors are similar to those used for the RJ45S variant, although the RJ45S plug is keyed and not compatible with non-keyed 8P8C modular jacks.

 Telephone installers who wired RJ45S modem jacks or RJ61X telephone jacks were familiar with the pin assignments of the standard.
-However, the standard un-keyed modular connectors became ubiquitous for computer networking and informally inherited the name RJ45.
+However, the standard unkeyed modular connectors became ubiquitous for computer networking and informally inherited the name RJ45.

 Standardization

 The shape and dimensions of an 8P8C modular connector are specified for US telephone applications by the Administrative Council for Terminal Attachment (ACTA) in national standard ANSI/TIA-1096-A and international standard ISO-8877.
-This standard does not use the short term 8P8C and covers more than just 8P8C modular connectors, but the 8P8C modular connector type is the eight position connector type described therein, with eight contacts installed.
+This standard does not use the short term 8P8C and covers more than just 8P8C modular connectors, but the 8P8C modular connector type is the eight-position connector type described therein, with eight contacts installed.

 For data communication applications (LAN, structured cabling), International Standard IEC 60603 specifies in parts 7-1, 7-2, 7-4, 7-5, and 7-7 not only the same physical dimensions but also high-frequency performance requirements for shielded and unshielded versions of this connector for carrying frequencies up to 100, 250 and 600 MHz.